splunk/public-o11y-docs/gdi/get-data-in/connect/aws/aws-terraformconfig.rst

   * For GCP, use the ``signalfx_gcp_integration`` resource.

-5. Add your cloud service as a data source as described in: :guilabel:`Data Source: signalfx_aws_services`, :guilabel:`Data Source: signalfx_azure_services`, or :guilabel:`Data Source: signalfx_gcp_services`.
+5. Add your cloud service as a data source, as described in: :guilabel:`Data Source: signalfx_aws_services`, :guilabel:`Data Source: signalfx_azure_services`, or :guilabel:`Data Source: signalfx_gcp_services`.
+Data sources allow Terraform to use information defined outside of Terraform, defined by another separate Terraform configuration, or modified by functions.

 .. note:: For more Terraform syntax examples, see the blog entry :new-page:`Manage Your Splunk Infrastructure as Code Using Terraform <https://www.splunk.com/en_us/blog/partners/manage-your-splunk-infrastructure-as-code-using-terraform.html>`.
 For examples of how to configure through the Observability Cloud API, see :ref:`Connect to AWS using the Splunk Observability Cloud API <get-configapi>`.